prince-ahmed/ring-attractor-model/README.md

 # ring-attractor-model
 Engineered ring attractor models and demonstrated that a locally connected network of neurons is used in Drosophila melanogaster’s Ellipsoid Body to represent flying direction.
+Verified claims of [theoretical neuroscience paper.](https://doi.org/10.1126/science.aal4835)

 ## Jump vs Flow space
 ![space of inputs](./img/space.png)